sahin88/Django_React_Stlviewer_App/readme.md

 ## Usage

-After sucessfully running application, select file with extention of ".stl".
-If you want to see the three dimensional vief of relavant file,please be sure that checkbox is checked.
+After successfully running the application, select a file with an extension of ".stl".
+If you want to see the three-dimensional view of the relevant file, please be sure that the checkbox is checked.
-After succesfully uploading file, press submit button, then the results will be shown on. ".STL"files don't contain units, therfore I have accepted 1 units as 1mm for extraction of data.
+After successfully uploading the file, press submit button, then the results will be shown on. ".STL" files don't contain units, therefore I have accepted 1 unit as 1mm for extraction of data.

 <img src="kreatize_juniour_python_engineer.png"  width="400px" height="400px">.

 ## Getting Started

-Firstly, download the codes from repository or email, then run following command.
+Firstly, download the codes from the repository or email, then run the following command.

 ```